The unique nature of Lower Dalälven

 Biotope enhancements in the Bredforsen stream through the supplying of gravel

-60 hectares of meadows have been restored so far, and another 30 hectares were opened at the later stage of the project.
-In addition, cut fields have proven to be important for mosquito production (the area is unfortunately known for its huge mosquito production).
+Sixty hectares of meadows have been restored so far, and another 30 hectares were opened at the later stage of the project.
+Also, cut fields have proven to be essential for mosquito production (the area is unfortunately known for its vast mosquito production).
 Studies have been conducted within the framework of the "People, Mosquito and Nature" County Project on mosquito survival in cut and non-cut meadows.
 They have referred to Bredforsen, where the Uppland Foundation made efforts within Fortum's fund project.
 Bredforsen specifically shows better results in the study, with major differences in mosquito occurrences found between managed and un-managed meadows (70% fewer mosquitoes).

 Cooperating partners and stakeholders